backdrop-contrib/user_picture_field/README.md

 would be appreciated.

-You must configure the 'Machine name of source bundle' and 'Machine name of source field that used as user picture'.
+You must configure the 'Machine name of source bundle' and 'Machine name of source field to be used as user picture'.

 ## Issues

-Bugs and Feature requests should be reported in the [Issue Queue](https://github.com/backdrop-contrib/user_picture_field/issues)
+ - Bugs and Feature requests should be reported in the [Issue Queue](https://github.com/backdrop-contrib/user_picture_field/issues)

 ## Current Maintainers